SnowdogApps/front-end-recruitment-test/README.md

 The test is based on [AdonisJS](https://adonisjs.com/) a full stack Node.js framework.

-After running a `dev` script, you should see a start page on http://localhost:3333.
+After running a `npm run dev`, you should see a start page on http://localhost:3333.

 ---